HiroNewf/Network-Plus-Notes/README.md

 - Ping
     - See if a device is reachable using ICMP
-    - Determine round trip time between between devices
+    - Determine round trip time between devices
 - Traceroute / tracert
     - Map the entire path to a device
     - Uses ICMP